KomodoPlatform/komodo-wallet-mobile/README.md

 Built by Komodo, AtomicDEX Mobile is a non-custodial wallet and decentralized exchange rolled into one app.
 Hold and trade hundreds of cryptocurrencies on your mobile phone or tablet.

-# NB (Forkers):
+# NB (Forkers/contributors):
-This repo is currently in the process of a major null safety and Flutter version upgrade.
+This repository is currently in the procesundergoing safety and Flutter version upgrade.
 Expect major merge conflicts in the near future for any files updated from this repository.

 ## Getting Started